 This free Valentine's Day resource is a great way to review fractions in February.
 It includes task cards that will keep your students engaged and learning.

-3rd grade teachers - this free resource gives you one week's worth of morning work or daily math practice.
+3rd grade teachers - this free resource gives you two weeks worth of morning work or daily math practice.
 This is best for the beginning of the year, to help review what students learned in 2nd grade.

 This October Freebie is great to build a positive classroom community, for morning meetings, or for speaking and listening practice.
 It can be used with all ages, but the questions are designed for upper elementary students.